Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Businesses, associations and groups can also submit letters and other documents online to share their budget priorities.

 Alberta has been hit especially hard by the economic impacts of the COVID-19 pandemic and oil price collapse.
 This has led to decreased revenues, increased expenses, higher than anticipated debt, and a record high deficit.
-Alberta now faces a debt burden of $99.6 billion, or $22,400 per Albertan.
-This is similar to an average Alberta family having their income reduced by 23%, while having their expenses increase by nearly 10%.
+Alberta now faces a debt burden of $97.4 billion, more than $22,000 per Albertan.
+This is similar to an average Alberta family having their income reduced by 17%, while having their expenses increase by 10%.

-Your input will help inform tough decisions to ensure we can continue providing important programs and services, get Alberta out of debt and on the path to a prosperous future.
-This engagement will explore the following topics:
+Your input helped inform tough decisions to ensure we can continue providing important programs and services, get Alberta out of debt and on the path to a prosperous future.
+This engagement explored the following topics:

 - reducing costs

 - looking for ways to strengthen the economy

 October 14 to December 4, 2020